-The Lackawanna College Student Conduct and Community Standards promote student development and enhance the Lackawanna College Student experience through programs that focus on prevention and intervention that leads to a student's successful navigation to graduation.
+The Lackawanna College Student Accountability and Restorative Practices (SARP) Office promotes student development and enhances the Lackawanna College student experience through programs that focus on prevention and intervention that leads to a student's successful navigation to graduation.

 Our goal is to create a culture of care for students, faculty, and staff by providing exemplary programs, campus partnerships, community connections, direct support and policy development designed to enhance students' academic and personal success.